amy-herring/sta198-fall2021/content/policies.md

 ### Where to find course materials

 The course website will have an up-to-date course schedule, policies, and slides.
 Detailed assignment introductions will be made available on each assignment's GitHub repository in the course organization.
-Recorded lecture and lab session videos will be made available on Sakai via Zoom, with potential brief pre-lecture content videos on Warpwire prior to certain lectures.
-However, you are *strongly encouraged* to attend the live session.
 Announcements will be sent to the class by e-mail, so please check your e-mail regularly.
 <br>
 <br>

 ### Late Work Policy

-The late policy for assignments is as follows: if work is turned in within 24 hours of the due date/time, then there is no penalty (essentially you have a 24-hour grace period).
-However, due to the fast-paced nature of this course, no late work will be accepted beyond this grace period. **Do not treat the grace period as a "modified deadline."**
+Late work will not be accepted, but a limited number of zero grades (except on exams and the project) can be dropped using the policies outlined above.
 <br>
 <br>